Skip to content

 For seated natural wines and snacks, I love

-and Adriatico Mar.
+(and their adjacent restaurant, Rioba) and Adriatico Mar.
 Vino Vero has a great wine list but the service can be super condescending and Stappo has an excellent wine list, though their markup is higher than the competition and the cellar includes a number of problematic wine makers.

 is amazing for a quick glass and a tramezzino–I prefer this to sitting down to a full-on meal there.

 just down the street is legendary for pastries.

 Dal Nono Colussi